githue/ninja-forms-ux-enhancements/readme.txt

 Tested up to: 4.9
 Stable tag: trunk

-Add user experience enhancements to the Ninja Forms 3 plugin.
+User experience enhancements for the Ninja Forms 3 plugin.

 == Description ==